 Step 2: Select the Clone this Scanner option from the list.

 As a result, you will be able to create a new strategy by using the existing entry and exit conditions and other configurations as a base.
-You can choose to keep these or edit the same as per your requirements.
+You can choose to keep these or edit them as per your requirements.

-Once done, then you can Scan your conditions and Save them as well.
+Once done, you can Scan your conditions and Save them as well.

 If you add a hashtag to the strategy name (like Top Gun Strategy #sma #rsi), then the tag name will become clickable in the list of your strategies.
 This will allow you to group and organize your pre-made strategies.